mantidproject/mantid/docs/source/concepts/KafkaLiveStreams.rst

 Kafka Listeners
 ---------------
 The basic use of all listeners in Mantid is described in the documentation for :ref:`StartLiveData <algm-StartLiveData>`.
-Mantid provides two listener types for live streaming data using the Apache Kafka distributed streaming plaform:
+Mantid provides two listener types for live streaming data using the Apache Kafka distributed streaming plaform.
+These listeners are used within the :ref:`StartLiveData <algm-StartLiveData>` algorithm internally.
+They cannot be invoked separately.

 KafkaEventListener
 ##################